filecoin-project/filecoin-docs/docs/project/README.md

 ---
-title: The IPFS project
+title: The Filecoin Project
-description: Learn about the history, roadmap, current status and more for IPFS, the InterPlanetary File System.
+description: Learn about the history, roadmap, current status and more for Filecoin
 ---
-# TODO: REPLACE CONTENT

-# The IPFS project
+# The Filecoin Project

 Curious about how it all got started, or where we're headed?
-Learn about the history, current state, and future trajectory of the IPFS project here.
+Learn about the history, current state, and future trajectory of the Filecoin project here.

-## History of IPFS
+## History of Filecoin

 Want to know how it all began?
-Learn the [history of the IPFS project](/project/history/).
+Learn the [history of the Filecoin project](/project/history/).

 ## Roadmap

-See the overall roadmap of [IPFS project requirements](https://github.com/ipfs/ipfs/blob/master/REQUIREMENTS.md) from current state to maturity.

-## Implementation status

-Want to know the current state of your favorite IPFS feature?
-See the [current implementation status](https://github.com/ipfs/ipfs/blob/master/IMPLEMENTATION_STATUS.md) for go-ipfs and js-ipfs, listed by commands and endpoints.
+The latest timing information is available in the [Filecoin Mainnet Roadmap](https://app.instagantt.com/shared/s/1152992274307505/latest).

 ## Filecoin specification